 - The services are furnished to a homebound recipient.
 For purposes of visiting nurse services, a homebound recipient means one who is permanently or temporarily confined to his or her place of residence because of a medical or health condition.
 He or she may be considered homebound if he or she leaves the place of residency infrequently.
 Place of residence does not include a hospital or a SNF.

---§
+17. Health Insurance Payments.
+(See 42 CFR 431.625.) --Include Part A and Part B Premiums and Coinsurance and Deductible payments, as well as any Group Health Plan payments or other per capita insurance payments (e.g., payments for HMO, HIO and PHP enrollment).
+Except for Part A and Part B premiums, Group Health Plan Payments, HMO and HIO payments, distribute Health Insurance Payments of all types to the appropriate service category and exclude them from this category.
+Report HMO and HIO payments on line 17E, Other.
+Group Health Plan Payments are covered in §1906 of the Act.

 18. Home and Community-Based Waivers.
 (See 42 CFR 440.180(a).) --These are services that are furnished under a waiver granted under the provisions of 42 CFR 441, Subpart G (Home and Community-Based Services; Waiver Requirements.)

--§---§’
+19. Home and Community-Based Care for the Functionally Disabled Elderly.
+(See §1930 of the Act.) --This is an option provided to the States to provide home and community-based care to functionally disabled individuals age 65 of over who are otherwise eligible for Medicaid.
+Federal matching payments are capped at $580 million over five years and allocated by the Secretary among the States that choose to provide these services.

+20. Community Supported Living Arrangements.
+(See §1929 of the Act.)
+This is also an option to provide community supported living arrangements to individuals with mental retardation or a related condition who are otherwise eligible for Medicaid.
+Benefits are limited to individuals living in their own or family’s home, apartment of other rental unit in which no more than three individuals receiving these services reside.
+Federal matching payments are capped at $100 million over five years and are provided to two to eight States selected by the Secretary.

 21. Personal Care Services.
 (See 42 CFR 440.170(f).) --These are services performed in a recipient’s home as prescribed by a physician in accordance with the recipient’s plan of treatment and provided by an individual who is: